John Crichton-Stuart, 7th Marquess of Bute: Early life

 Bute was born in Rothesay into one of Scotland's oldest families, the son of John, 6th Marquess of Bute, and Nicola Weld-Forester.
 He was a descendant of the 3rd Earl of Bute, an 18th-century prime minister.
-His courtesy title as heir to his father's peerage was "Earl of Dumfries".
+His courtesy title as heir to his father's peerage was Earl of Dumfries.

-He had two older sisters, Sophia, who later married the musician Jimmy Bain, and Caroline, who died in a car accident in 1984.
+Bute had two older sisters, Sophia, who later married the musician Jimmy Bain, and Caroline, who died in a car accident in 1984.
 He also had a younger brother, Anthony, who became an art dealer in the United States.

 The children's nanny was Helen Lightbody, who had served as nanny to Prince Charles and Princess Anne, and they were brought up in Mount Stuart House on the Isle of Bute.
 Bute later recalled how easy it was for a child to hide in the house.

 Heir to a large fortune, the young Dumfries was educated at Ampleforth College, which he left at the age of sixteen and set about pursuing a career in motor racing.